teklynk/owncast_chat_bot/README.md

 # Owncast chat bot overlay

 ## What is this?

 This is an OBS browser source overlay that checks each chat message for chat commands like: !fart, !wow, !dance.
 You configure each chat command using the commands.json file.
 Supports playback of video files, audio clips, images...

-Future developement can be tracked here: [https://github.com/teklynk/owncast_chat_bot/projects/1](https://github.com/teklynk/owncast_chat_bot/projects/1)
+Future development can be tracked here: [https://github.com/teklynk/owncast_chat_bot/projects/1](https://github.com/teklynk/owncast_chat_bot/projects/1)

 ### ** Do not use this on a public server.
 This is meant to run locally (localhost) or on an internal server ([http://localhost/owncast_bot/bot.html](http://localhost/bot.html...))